 Abstract:

-Objectives Replacing conventional urea with slow and controlled release urea (CRU) is an important way to harmonize high crop yields and N2O emissions in farmland, however, the relevant research results are not always consistent.
-We summarized the comprehensive effects of slow and controlled release urea on wheat yield and N2O emissions, as well as the key influencing factors through Meta analysis.
-The purpose is to provide a theoretical basis for optimizing nitrogen application strategies for wheat in different ecological regions.
+Objectives Replacing conventional urea with slow- and controlled-release urea (CRU) is an important strategy for balancing high crop yields and N2O emissions in farmland. however, the relevant research results are not always consistent.
+We summarized the comprehensive effects of slow- and controlled-release urea on wheat yield and N2O emissions, as well as the key influencing factors using Meta analysis.
+The purpose is to provide a theoretical basis for optimizing nitrogen application strategies for wheat across different ecological regions.

-Results In terms of the gross effect, replacing part of conventional urea with CRU significantly increased wheat yield (by 4.46%), NUE (by 12.20%), NAE (by 17.77%), and production profit (by 12.21%), and significantly reduced the total field N2O emissions (-26.69%), however, there was no significant impact on the above ground biomass of wheat.
-Through relative significance analysis, it was found that the N application rate, the proportion of top dressing, and soil total N content were the key factors influencing the yield increasing effect of CRU.
-Overall, CRU exhibited better effect at decreased N fertilizer application rate, higher proportion of top dressing, and higher soil total N content.
-Moreover, CRU was recorded higher yield effect when the cumulative precipitation within wheat growing season is <450 mm, the planting density is ≤220 plants/m2, and applied on wheat cultivars excluding weak gluten ones, In addition, the yield increasing effect of CRU is more pronounced when soils with low clay content and organic matter less than 20 g/kg.
-Under various conditions, CUR declined the total N2O emissions from soil significantly, relative to conventional nitrogen fertilizer.
-The reduction of N2O emission by CRU were particular pronounced when the substitution proportion of CRU>70%, soil organic matter content >20 g/kg, and soil clay content relatively high.
+Results In terms of the gross effect, replacing part of conventional urea with CRU significantly increased wheat yield (by 4.46%), NUE (by 12.20%), NAE (by 17.77%), and production profit (by 12.21%), while significantly reducing total field N2O emissions (by −26.69%).
+However, CRU had no significant effect on above ground wheat biomass.
+Relative significance analysis revealed that nitrogen application rate, top dressing proportion, and soil total N content were the key factors influencing the CRU’s yield-enhancing effects.
+CRU performed better with higher top dressing proportions, reduced N fertilizer application rates and reduced soil total N content.
+Moreover, CRU showed higher yield effect when cumulative precipitation during the wheat growing season was <450 mm, planting density was ≤220 plants/m2, and when applied to wheat cultivars other than weak gluten types.
+In addition, the yield increasing effect of CRU was more pronounced in soils with low clay content and organic matter less than 20 g/kg.
+Under various conditions, CRU significantly reduced total soil N2O emissions compared to conventional nitrogen fertilizers, with particularly strong reduction when the CRU substitution proportion was >70%, soil organic matter content was >20 g/kg, and soil clay content was relatively high.

-Conclusions Replacing partial conventional nitrogen fertilizer with CRU significantly increase nitrogen fertilizer utilization efficiency, wheat yield and production profit, and substantially reduce N2O emissions in wheat fields.
-The application effect is closely related to climate conditions, cultivar types, application rate and methods, and soil properties.
-CRU are strongly recommended in areas with low precipitation during the wheat growing season, for medium, med-strong and strong gluten wheat cultivars, in sandy, loam, and clay loam soils, When replacing conventional nitrogen fertilizer with CRU, the total nitrogen application rate and planting density should be appropriately reduced.
-High proportion of CRU and top dressing is more conducive to coordinate high wheat yields and reduced N2O emissions in wheat fields.
+Conclusions Partial replacement of conventional nitrogen fertilizer with CRU significantly increases nitrogen fertilizer utilization efficiency, wheat yield, and production profit while substantially reducing N2O emissions in wheat fields.
+The effectiveness of CRU is closely related to climate conditions, wheat cultivar types, application rate and methods, and soil properties.
+CRU is strongly recommended in areas with low precipitation during the wheat growing season, for medium, mid-strong and strong-gluten wheat cultivars, and in sandy, loam, and clay loam soils.
+To optimize outcomes, total nitrogen application rates and planting densities should be reduced appropriately, and a high proportion of CRU and top dressing should be used to achieve both high wheat yields and reduced N2O emissions in wheat fields.